 Here is where to rent an RV, Trailer, or Van around Denver, CO, in no particular order:

 Over 17 million RVs in North America sit unused 350 days a year.

 One of the awesome things about renting with Outdoorsy is the cost.
 It’s lowered than the average.
 Plus each rental is fully insured!
-And thanks to Denver’s outdoor loving population, there are a lot of owners with RVs for rent.
-Rest assured your renting in good company with Outdoorsy as is evidenced by their near 5 star average review.
+And thanks to Denver’s outdoor-loving population, there are a lot of owners with RVs for rent.
+Rest assured you’re renting in good company with Outdoorsy as is evidenced by their near 5-star average review.